asdf-format/asdf-website/asdf_website/overview.rst

 Applications
 ------------

 The ASDF standard is being developed concurrently with a reference implementation written in Python.
-There are two prototype implementations for C++ and Julia.
-Neither is currently feature-complete but provide enough functionality to read and write ASDF files.
+There are prototype implementations for C, C++ and Julia.
+None are currently feature-complete but provide enough functionality to read and write ASDF files.

 - :doc:`python <applications/asdf-python>`
+- :doc:`C <applications/asdf-c>`
 - :doc:`C++ <applications/asdf-cpp>`
 - :doc:`Julia <applications/asdf-julia>`